compomics/meta-proteome-analyzer/README.md

 The MPA metaproteomics software comes with the following key features:
   * Intuitive graphical user interface
-  * Project management
+  * Project management for MS/MS experiments
-  * Top-down metaproteomics data analysis
+  * Shotgun protomics data analysis tool
-  * In-depth analysis of taxonomies, ontologies, pathways and enzymes
+  * Detailed analysis of taxa, ontologies, pathways and enzymes
-  * Grouping of redundant protein hits to "meta-proteins" (protein groups)
+  * Grouping of redundant protein hits to so-called "meta-proteins" (protein groups)
   * Label-free quantification methods
-  * Graph database-driven
+  * Graph database-driven customized querying of results
-  * Interactive overview
+  * Interactive overview for each result set
   * Portable application

 ---

 ## System Requirements ##
   * **Operating system**: (Tested on Windows XP, Windows Vista, Windows 7)
-  * **Memory**: The bigger the better (preferably 2 GB at least)
+  * **Memory**: The more memory, the better! (preferably 2 GB at least)

-Please download the latest version of `mpa-portable-X.Y.Z.zip` (where X, Y and Z represent the current version of the software).
+Please [download](http://svn.mpi-magdeburg.mpg.de/MetaProteomeAnalyzer/Download/mpa-portable-1.2.zip) the latest version of `mpa-portable-X.Y.Z.zip` (where X, Y and Z represent the current version of the software).

 Before starting the MPA Portable version, please make sure that you have Java 1.8 installed.
 To check the currently installed java version, open a console/bash window and type:
 ```